Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships: Feature selection and representation

-For the purposes of our model, each unobserved dialect component has a collection of {\sc sound change parameters} associated with it.
-We envision this as a {\sc categorical} probability distribution over the {\sc possible observed outcomes} for each PIr sound of interest in each etymon (our proxy for the {\sc conditioning environment}).
+For the purposes of the model, each unobserved dialect component has a collection of {\sc sound change parameters} associated with it.
+I envision this to be a {\sc categorical} probability distribution over the {\sc possible observed outcomes} for each PIr sound of interest in each etymon (our proxy for the {\sc conditioning environment}).
 These parameters can be visualized as shown in Table \ref{hypothetical}, for a given dialect component (probabilities are hypothetical):

 Under the Neogrammarian hypothesis, sound change is exceptionless \citep{OsthoffBrugmann1879,Bloomfield1933,Hoenigswald1965,MorpurgoDavies1978}.
 The probability of a sound change operating in a given speech variety is strictly categorical: one outcome will occur with 100\% probability, all others with 0\% probability.
-Our model {\sc relaxes} the Neogrammarian hypothesis, allowing sound change probabilities to be non-categorical.
-The first purpose is practical: rigid categorical-valued variables which assign zero, rather than infinitesimal probability mass to an outcome, will cause problems for our inference procedure, and enumerating all possible combinations of categorical feature states is computationally unfeasible.
+This paper's model {\sc relaxes} the Neogrammarian hypothesis, allowing sound change probabilities to be non-categorical.
+The first purpose is practical: rigid categorical-valued variables which assign zero, rather than infinitesimal probability mass to an outcome, will cause problems for the inference procedure, and enumerating all possible combinations of categorical feature states is computationally unfeasible.
 The second pertains to the real world, namely, to account for irregularity within a component that cannot be explained (due to analogy, so-called ``sporadic'' change, or some other mechanism).
 However, it is still ideal to constrain these probability distributions such that they are {\sc sparse}, with the majority of mass concentrated on one outcome, rather than {\sc smooth} (i.e., with mass distributed quasi-uniformly across outcomes).
-Ultimately, while we cannot constrain our model to enforce {\sc regular} sound change, we can employ priors that {\sc regularize} sound change, encouraging probabilities to be very close to either 0 or 1.
+Ultimately, while we cannot constrain the model to enforce {\sc regular} sound change, we can employ priors that {\sc regularize} sound change, encouraging probabilities to be very close to either 0 or 1.